Les socialistes et le travail en commun[The Socialists and Collective Work]

 First edition of the French translation, illustrated with 105 plates out of text (including 2 folding tables, 21 plans and maps, and 82 views and reproductions of documents).
 A remarkable record of one of the most significant instances of international opinion manipulation carried out by China and North Korea in the early stages of the Korean War: as early as 1952, North Korean and Chinese officials (including Zhou Enlai) accused the American army of using "insect vectors" on a large scale to spread various diseases among the populations of Korea and Manchuria (plague, cholera, etc.).

-The entire operation had been meticulously staged, as definitively revealed by Soviet documents published in 1998.
+The entire operation had been meticulously staged, as definitively revealed by Soviet documents pub

 First collected edition.
 No deluxe paper copies issued.